pelagia123/todo-list-tutorial/workshops/blog-editor/10_next_steps.md

 * Ankit
 * Original ressource: https://github.com/AnkitSharma-007/blogsite/blob/master/README.md

-### Personal blog
-You can read articles on Angular on my personal blog at [https://ankitsharmablogs.com/](https://ankitsharmablogs.com/)

 ### Explore Angular in depth

 If you want to explore Angular in depth then refer to  [https://angular.io/start](https://angular.io/start)